Vaccines are medicines that help to protect you and your family from infectious diseases.

 Stage 2: human clinical trials

-In phase I, expert investigators give the vaccine to 25-50 young, healthy adults.
+In phase I, investigators give the vaccine to 25-50 young, healthy adults.
 This phase aims to show that the vaccine is safe.

 In phase II, investigators give the vaccine to hundreds of people, including people like those who’ll eventually use the vaccine – for example, people of the same age and physical health.
 This phase aims to:

-- see whether the vaccine reduces the number of people who get sick
+- see whether the vaccine reduces the number of people who get sick or reduces the severity of people’s symptoms

 - work out the best dose